Page 1 of 1

 Garett Gwenour wrote:If people kept the bottles you sold them they would just sell those bottles back to you as a recycle.
 Hence no more need for glassblowing when everyone has enough bottles to sell.

-:roll: oh come on ... you don' t always buy/sell with the same player or NPC ... there are times you can't buy stuff, cause there hasn't been sold enough ... get back to your fighting, let me deal with alchemy and the like, alright ?! :wink: thank you :)
+oh come on ... you don' t always buy/sell with the same player or NPC ... there are times you can't buy stuff, cause there hasn't been sold enough ... get back to your fighting, let me deal with alchemy and the like, alright ?!

 Posted: Sat Sep 30, 2006 10:23 pm